Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

-Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -0.86 compared to its previous closing price of 24.51.
-However, the company has experienced a 0.50% gain in its stock price over the last five trading sessions.
+Equitable Holdings Inc. (NYSE: EQH)’s stock price has decreased by -0.49 compared to its previous closing price of 24.63.
+However, the company has seen a -3.47% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/25/21 that Equitable Chairman Departs Over Communications That Didn’t Meet Standards

 Is It Worth Investing in Equitable Holdings Inc. (NYSE: EQH) Right Now?

-Equitable Holdings Inc. (NYSE: EQH) has a higher price-to-earnings ratio of 5.55x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.42.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Equitable Holdings Inc. (NYSE: EQH) is 5.60x, which is above its average ratio.
+Moreover, the 36-month beta value for EQH is 1.40.
+Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023